usmanhameed2017/Node-JS/Important.md

 - An event loop is an `endless loop`, which waits for tasks, executes them, and then sleeps until it receives more callbacks.

 - The event loop is a `fundamental mechanism` that enables the asynchronous execution of code.

+> Note: The `priority` sequence of code execution applies only when all callbacks are ready at the exact same time.
+Otherwise, if a higher-priority callback takes slightly longer to complete, it will be executed later accordingly.